Mark-Ball/MTG_rails_app/README.md

 The only use of Down was to seed the database, although in future Down will be used when new sets are released to download the images for those new records.

+#### Devise gem

+Devise is a Ruby gem which provides a flexible authentication solution.
+In MTG-marketplace, Devise was used to generate the users table in the database, user model, controllers (not in the rails files), and views relating to signing in, registering, and resetting passwords.

+One of the most important functions of Devise is to make the 'current_user' variable available, which makes it much easier to attach other objects such as listings, addresses, and images to a specific user. 'current_user' can also be used to display different information to different users depending on which user is logged in.

 #### Stripe

 Stripe is the payment system used in MTG-marketplace.